+Linear Baseline Correction

 - 1. Clear all of the data in RAW.
+Load the xylanase.hdf5 SEC data in the sec_data folder. - 2.
+When it loads in, you will see there is a distinct constant upward slope in the integrated intensity.
+This usually happens due to instrumental drift, and can often be mostly corrected for.

-Load the baseline.sec SEC data in the sec_data folder. - Note: This is the same as what you previously saved in an earlier part of the tutorial. - 2.
-Open the LC Series analysis panel. - 3.
-To baseline correct data, you should only have buffer regions selected before the peak.
-Select the 'Unsubtracted' plot tab and verify that your buffer regions are before the peak of interest. - 4.
-Use the triangle to expand the Baseline Correction section.
+- 3. Open the LC Series analysis panel.
+Set a buffer range ('Auto' is fine).
+You'll still see the slope in the subtracted integrated intensity plot. - Note: To baseline correct data, you should only have buffer regions selected before the peak. - 4.
+Use the triangle to expand the Baseline Correction section. - Note: On windows it will look like a button with '>>' after the name.

-- 5. Set baseline correction to 'Integral'.
+- 5. Set baseline correction to 'Linear'.
 You should see the start and end controls become active, and two blue regions representing your selected start and end regions appear on the 'Subtracted' plot. - Note: This should automatically show the 'Subtracted' plot tab.
 If it doesn't, select the 'Subtracted' plot tab.